Species:

 Northern Spiny-tailed Gecko

 I came across several of these geckos on the paved roads at night.
 One of them hopped like a frog or grasshopper as I tried to shoo it off of the road.
 I caught this second one in the act of licking its own eye, a habit common to many geckos.
-Geckos in the family Gekkonidae have no eyelids, and they clean their eyes with their tongues.
+Many geckos have no eyelids, and they clean their eyes with their tongues.

 Until recently, and in all the reference books I've got, this species was placed in the genus Diplodactylus.
 Australian ecologist Mark Sanders informed me that they had recently been split into the genus Strophurus.